yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-setup.md

     create table if not exists account_sum ( sum int );
     ```

-1. On the Standby, create a fresh database with the same name (with and without data).
+1. On the Standby, create a new database with the same name (with and without data).

     During initial replication setup, you don't need to create objects on the Standby cluster. xCluster bootstrap auto-creates tables and objects and restores data on the Standby from the Primary cluster.